 Multi-age classrooms allow for peer learning.
 Children learn especially well from the observation of slightly older children, while older children are able to demonstrate their mastery of materials by teaching younger students.
-Multi-age classes provide: the stability of three years in the same environment; a three year student/teacher relationship which provides a deep understanding of a child’s learning style; opportunities for chronologically older children to become leaders and examples for newer students; opportunities for children of similar skill levels, but different chronological age levels, to work together; and an environment conducive to the Montessori spiral curriculum, in which similar concepts and tasks are presented at varying levels of complexity at several times during the three-year curriculum cycles.
+Multi-age classes provide the stability of three years in the same environment; a three-year student/teacher relationship that provides a deep understanding of a child’s learning style; opportunities for chronologically older children to become leaders and examples for newer students; opportunities for children of similar skill levels, but different chronological age levels, to work together; and an environment conducive to the Montessori spiral curriculum, in which similar concepts and tasks are presented at varying levels of complexity at several times during the three-year curriculum cycles.

 The Role of the Teacher and Emergent Curriculum

 An individually paced curriculum is provided for each student as our teachers observe performance and record areas of progress and areas of difficulty.
 Teachers design presentations and assignments according to the needs and capacity of each child.
 The indirect method neither imposes upon the child nor abandons the child to grapple alone.
 The teacher observes each child to determine specific needs and to gain the knowledge needed to prepare an environment conducive to the child’s growth.